tinganho/balanced-storage/README.md

 ====================

 # Introduction
 Software has been daunted with memory leaks for a long time.
 There exists one interesting question to ask, can we make memory management more safe with static code analysis?
-Can we make a compiler help us with common mistakes, when dealing with memory management?
+Can we make a compiler help us with common mistakes made, when dealing with memory management?

 # Table of Contents
 * [Introduction](#abstract)